chqzeng/MODISNN/README.md

 ## Setup
 There are a few geospatial python packages are relied to run this program.
-It is recommended that you use `Anaconda` to build an exclusive python enviornment for MODISNN. here are some suggested steps if you are not familiar with Anaconda:
+It is recommended that you use `Anaconda` to build an exclusive python environment for MODISNN. here are some suggested steps if you are not familiar with Anaconda:
 - install Anaconda, [Installation Guide](https://docs.anaconda.com/anaconda/install/)
 - create a conda environment: `conda create -n modisnn python`
 - enter the new enviroment: `conda activate modisnn`